|Creation date||Minimum version|

 Creating a BRI table in Xcalar Design

-After you are finished with all the rules, use Xcalar Design to point to the BRI data file to create a table.
-In the Point to Data Source window, follow these steps:
+After you are finished with all the rules, use Xcalar Design to import the BRI data file to create a table.
+In the Import Data Source window, follow these steps:

 - Select Promote the first row as header so that the resulting BRI table has the Rule Id, Rule Category, Rule Description, Rule String, and Argument Names as column headers.